Davit Nazaretyan

 • Act fast: come up with a unique angle or useful insight and publish a blog post in your website

-• Send a short, personalized pitch to a relevant journalist (don’t waste time with mass emails)
+• Send a short, personalized pitch to a relevant journalist (don’t waste your time with mass emails)

 • Offer to provide a quote, stat, or comment they can plug directly into their article

-This is a high-reward strategy — but timing is everything.
-If you’re 24 hours too late, the opportunity’s gone.
+This is a high-reward strategy, but timing is everything.
+If you’re 24 hours too late, the opportunity’s already gone.

 5. Guest Posting (The Right Way)

-Guest posting still works — but only if you do it professionally.
+Guest posting still works in 2026.
+But only if you do it the right way.

 The days of hiring a cheap freelancer, generating AI content, and blasting the same article to 100 random sites are over.
 That strategy gets you ignored, or worse — flagged.

-• Build trust before you pitch: Follow the site, engage with their content, and understand their tone and audience.
+• Warm up before you pitch- Follow the site, understand their content, and get familiar with their tone..

-Want real results?
-Focus on relationships, not just guest posts.
-Write one great post that gets traffic and builds trust — instead of ten low-quality ones that no one reads.
+The real shift in 2026 is this: Focus on relationships, not just guest posts.
+Write one great post that gets traffic and builds trust, instead of ten low-quality ones that no one reads.

-One of the most underrated yet scalable link-building strategies we’ve used at LinkyJuice is building long-term content partnerships with people who regularly contribute to multiple publications.
+One of the most underrated yet scalable link-building strategies in 2026 is building long-term content partnerships with content contributors.

-There are many marketers, SEOs, content managers, and PR folks out there who are actively writing guest posts, industry thought pieces, or roundup articles across different sites — not just once, but as part of their job.
-If you can build a genuine relationship with them, you can consistently be included in their content across multiple platforms.
+There are many marketers, SEOs, content managers, and PR folks out there who are consistently writing guest posts, industry thought pieces, or roundup articles across different sites as part of their job.

-• Reach out personally — not with a pitch, but with value.
+• Reach out with value, not a pitch.
 Offer unique data, insights, quotes, or visuals they can use to enrich their content.

-• You can even create a “collaboration pack” — with brand info, bio, expert quotes, and relevant pages — to make it easier for them to include you without back-and-forth.
+• You can even create a “collaboration kit” — with brand info, expert bio, key stats or quotes, and relevant links or insights

 It’s like earning recurring links without doing the cold outreach every time.
 Play the long game, provide value, and become their go-to expert.